zengxiaofei/HapHiC/README.md

 # For haplotype-phased assembles of autotetraploids, set the parameter to 4
 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs --remove_allelic_links 4
 ```

+**Note:** If your input assembly is haplotype-phased and the Hi-C reads are aligned using other methods like chromap, we also recommend including this parameter to mitigate the adverse effects of incorrect mapping.

 **(v) Performance.** Use `--threads` to set the number of threads for BAM file reading, and `--processes` to create multiple processes for contig ordering and orientation.
 For example: